baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* custom html settings in the plugin options also use CodeMirror
-* no longer escaping print css before being passed to wp_add_inline_style
+* improved method of passing default and print-trigger specific data to js script using wp_add_inline_script
-* removed line numbers from CodeMirror elements
+* added line numbers back to CodeMirror, with admin css
-* fixed issue with only first element being printed